dan-sullivan/terraform-autoscale-r53/README.md

 ## Summary

 This repo demonstrates a Terraform configuration for creating and removing AWS Route 53 entries on a DNS record set when EC2 instances are created or terminated as part of an Autoscaling Group.
-It does this by sending notifications to SNS via the Autoscaling lifecycle rules and using Lambda functions to add or remove the DNS entries.
+It does this by sending notifications to SNS via the Autoscaling lifecycle rules and using Lambda functions to add or remove the DNS entries and health checks.

 ## High Level Diagram
 ![Diagram](Autoscaling_Lambda_R53.png)

 ## Getting Started

 AWS credentials are assumed to be profiles in your `~/.aws/credentials` file.
+You can specify the profile in the tfvars file or leave blank for `default`

-Amend backend state config in `terraform/main.tf`
+Amend backend state config in `terraform/main.tf` to point to your statefiles bucket or another backend.

 Enter the terraform directory and create a  `terraform.tfvars` file with the following: